tsedio/tsed/docs/docs/server-loader/lifecycle-hooks.md

     }
 }
 ```
-Authorization parameters let you to manage some information like a role.
+Authorization parameters lets you manage some information like a role.
 Example:

 ```typescript
 @Controller('/mypath')